Whoaa512/starred/README.md

 - [duke-git/lancet](https://github.com/duke-git/lancet) - A comprehensive, efficient, and reusable util function library of Go.
 - [antoniomika/sish](https://github.com/antoniomika/sish) - HTTP(S)/WS(S)/TCP Tunnels to localhost using only SSH.
 - [wader/fq](https://github.com/wader/fq) - jq for binary formats - tool, language and decoders for working with binary and text formats
+- [TheDen/btc-heist](https://github.com/TheDen/btc-heist) - Generate bitcoin public and private keys and check if they match a filelist of existing addresses that have a nonzero balance
 - [vbauerster/mpb](https://github.com/vbauerster/mpb) - multi progress bar for Go cli applications
 - [cue-lang/cue](https://github.com/cue-lang/cue) - The home of the CUE language!
 Validate and define text-based and dynamic configuration
 - [tj/go-tea](https://github.com/tj/go-tea) - Tea provides an Elm inspired functional framework for interactive command-line programs.